Pannucorp/shlink/README.md

 A PHP-based self-hosted URL shortener that can be used to serve shortened URLs under your own custom domain.

+**https://api-spec.shlink.io/ In this link, see swagger documentation related api endpoints.
 ## Table of Contents

 - [Full documentation](#full-documentation)